When is it necessary to hire an air ambulance?

 - How to work with doctors and hospitals to obtain proper releases

 You wouldn't want to call a Part 135 operator that flies private jets.
 They may not have the expertise needed.

 Is it cheaper to book an air ambulance through a broker?

 Brokers are experts at negotiating the best price for an aircraft, and that includes air ambulances.
 Their broker discount will mean a better price for you.

 Air ambulances are much rarer than standard private jets, so you won’t find them at every airport.
 This means your best shot is to use a broker who specializes in air ambulances.
-They can use their networks to see all available air ambulances, worldwide.
+They can use their networks to see all the available air ambulances worldwide.
 Plus, the broker will have better buying power.